-As professionals, we all need to do our part in assisting others endure these times.
+As this recession proceeds, our client service focus has now shifted from addressing to immediate cash flow and business stabilization issues to mentoring mid-market millennial CEOs and CFOs as they navigate through the unique challenges of this downturn.
 In an effort to minimize financial challenges for those affected by the current crisis, I am promoting awareness of Excel-based monthly/weekly cashflow modeling tools and the need for their use.

 Small and medium-sized busineses (SMEs) have limited exposure addressing critical once-in-a-lifetime working capital related issues.
 Inability to do so WILL lead to catastrophic business failures.
 Bank credit concessions and government-backed loans are important components of the solution BUT ensuring that these scarce monetary resources are deployed appropriately is paramount to stabilization efforts and an effective re-start/recovery.

 In my opinion, cash-stressed SMEs must address five fundamental questions in order to survive:

 - How quickly is my working capital position eroding

 - What protective measures can I take NOW to slow or stop that erosion